Best. Trip. Ever.

 These “narrows” were unbelievable!
 In some places, we could actually touch both sides of the walls as we rode through on our horses!

 After an amazing ride, we went back to join the other boys and finish up fencing for the day.
-Again, Tony and Brita fed us incredible food and we fell asleep to memories of a great day.
+Again, Tony fed us incredible food and we fell asleep to memories of a great day.

 The final day of the trip was another “had-to-be-there” kind of day!
 This day was just for horseback riding – all the hard work was finished!
 And what an incredible day it was!
 The boys (and horses) handled crossing rivers and fields of shale really well, and climbed up hillsides, only to be met with a view even better than before!